Kostelec nad Černými lesy: History

 The first written mention of Kostelec is from 1344, when King John of Bohemia exchanged the castle and settlement of Kostelec for Náchod.
 During the rule of Lords of Smržov between 1415 and 1492, Kostelec developed, which culminated in 1489, when it was promoted to a market town.
 The greatest prosperity occurred during the rule of the Slavata of Chlum and Košumberk family (1492–1547).

 From 1558, Kostelec was property of the Smiřický family, who finished reconstruction of the castle and made the Kostelec estate one of the largest in the region.
 Last member of the Smiřický family died in 1618.
 In 1621, after the Battle of White Mountain, Albrecht von Wallenstein acquired the estate, but after two years he sold it to Karl I of Liechtenstein.

 The House of Liechtenstein owned Kostelec until the establishment of self-government in 1850.
 The most important for the town was Princess Maria Theresia of Liechtenstein, who ruled the town from 1712 to 1772.
 During her rule, the town experienced an economic boom and gained the status of the cultural centre of the region.
 In the second half of the 18th century, Kostelec became known for its pottery workshops.
 After death of Maria Theresia, Kostelec ceased to be the seat of the Liechtensteins, but remained an economic centre.
 Forestry and fruit growing were developed.

 Demographics

+Transport

+The I/2 road (the section from Prague to Kutná Hora) passes through the town.